Varun-Kolanu/issue-assigner/README.md

 3. You can remove a line from yml if you don't need that feature.
 4. You can edit the values in the yml to customize the comments from the bot.
+5. For example, commenting '@issue-asigner claim' will assign the issue and '@issue-assigner abandon' will remove the assignment.

 # Contributing